aimeos/aimeos-docs/src/frontend/jsonapi/index.md

 # Nested parameters

-Some host applications need nested GET parameters so they are recognized as part of the JSON request.
+Some host applications need nested GET parameters, so they are recognized as part of the JSON request.
 In this case, a product resource URL can look like:

 ```
 http://localhost:8000/jsonapi?ai[resource]=product/type&ai[id]=1
 ```

-To handle this case correctly, you must embed the GET parameters into another object if the "prefix" attribute from the service description is not empty, e.g. by
+To handle this case correctly, you must embed the GET parameters into another object if the "prefix" attribute from the service description is not empty, e.g. by:

 === "Javascript"
     ```javascript